zenml-io/mlstacks/k3d-modular/README.md

 ## 🧑‍🍳 Cooking the recipe

-It is not necessary to use the MLOps stacks recipes presented here alongisde the [ZenML](https://github.com/zenml-io/zenml) framework.
+It is not necessary to use the MLOps stacks recipes presented here alongside the [ZenML](https://github.com/zenml-io/zenml) framework.
 You can simply use the Terraform scripts directly.